Turbina corymbosa and Ipomoea spp.

 Jan Elferink, a Dutch medical biochemist and researcher of ancient Amerindian ethnobotany, discusses how the Aztecs prepared a potent psychoactive bitumen called teotlaqualli, whose main ingredients included ololiuqui, tobacco and the ashes of different types of charred poisonous animals.
 The Nahuatl name of this thick black unguent means “divine food” and was used to cover the skin of the priests or even the emperor himself to facilitate the strengthening of the spirit and communication with the gods before performing human sacrifices according to the prevailing religious rites.

-Fagetti’s work on Ipomoea violacea and Datura stramonium as well as the research on Turbina corymbosa by Alejandra García Quintanilla and Amarella Eastmond Spencer appear in an impressive dossier published by Cuicuilco: Revista de ciencias antropológicas on the ritual use of entheogens among a variety of indigenous groups in Mexico.
+Fagetti’s work on Ipomoea violacea and Datura stramonium as well as the research on Turbina corymbosa by Alejandra García Quintanilla and Amarella Eastmond Spencer appear in an impressive dossier published by Cuicuilco: Revista de ciencias antropológicas on the ritual use of entheogens among a variety of Indigenous groups in Mexico.
 This issue (53) is a must-read for Spanish-speakers.